House passes bill decriminalizing marijuana; Senate fortunes unclear

 Rep. Jerrold Nadler (D-N.Y.), the legislation’s main sponsor, said his bill “would set a new path forward and would begin to correct some of the injustices of the last 50 years.”

-“Whatever one’s views are on the use of marijuana for recreational or medicinal use, the policy of arrests, prosecution, and incarceration at the federal level has proven both unwise and unjust,” he said.
+“Whatever one’s views are on the use of marijuana for recreational or medicinal use, the policy of arrests, prosecution and incarceration at the federal level has proven both unwise and unjust,” he said.

 Republicans countered by dismissing the legislation as a waste of time and arguing that Democrats should instead be addressing other issues such as inflation, crime and gas prices.